thuntran/CSC251-port-scanner/README.md

   pip install scapy
   ```

-- Install `pytz` to view the timezone shown in the port scanner output:
+- Install the `pytz` module to view the timezone shown in the port scanner output:

   ```bash
   pip install pytz
   ```

-- The other modules used in this program are pre-installed in Python and thus do not need to be installed using `pip`.
+- Other than that, the remaining modules used in this program are pre-installed in Python and thus do not need to be installed using `pip`.

 ### Running the port scanner